The Wang Report

 Sora Whitlam

-Health Desk, Senior Correspondent
+Life Desk, Senior Correspondent (Health)

 Direct, clinical, attentive.

 Singapore, 1989.
 Australian father, a civil engineer who came to Singapore in the late 70s and stayed; Singaporean Chinese mother, a Mandarin-language secondary school teacher, Hokkien three generations back.
 Anglo-Chinese School Independent, then NUS Medicine.
 Internal medicine residency at Singapore General Hospital, then a clinical research fellowship at Melbourne in biomarkers of biological age.
 Hospitalist and medical due-diligence consultant for a Temasek-adjacent biotech fund, then investment principal on the partner track 2022-2023.
 Walked away in late 2023 to write.
 Wang Report 2025.
-Files from Singapore.
+Files from Hong Kong.
 Holds Australian and Singaporean passports.

 Beat: APAC longevity capital, biotech investment, regulatory architecture across MOH Singapore, TGA Australia, NMPA China, and PMDA Japan, the mainland anti-aging market, family-office health portfolios.

-Sunday column · reads APAC capital through the body
+Thursday column · reads APAC capital through the body

 Sora Whitlam's profile →